The Writers in the Silos

 It requires neither imagination nor acumen to predict that our current conglomerating, lowest-common-denominator, demographically targeted publishing industry will soon achieve its streamlined apotheosis—a single, worldwide, ExxonMobil-owned literary empire offering a list of seven books twice per year.
 The lists for these two seasons—Holiday Gifts and Beach—will each include one of the following: a Dickensianly sprawling Antarctic thriller; a faux-intellectual, faux-experimental novel packaged with enticingly gimmicky swag (such as a French Existentialist pashmina); a World War II historical novel wherein one or more ex-Nazis, in the flash-forward sections, live as kindly sausage-makers or residually evil schoolteachers; a winningly bitchy PTA tell-all, written by an overeducated mother of multiple-birth ADD children living in a suburb of eco-friendly prefabs; a spiritual-conversion-after-brush-with-Ebola memoir; an inspiring life-lesson book, written by a long-shot gay pro-life female minority ex-Klan presidential hopeful; and a “quick fire” cookbook for people with intimidatingly professional kitchens and no time, inclination, or skills to cook in them.
 Books will be compiled by a team of content providers; “the author” will be represented in photos and on tour by genuinely attractive people.
 Blurbs will be supplied by eBay sellers with the highest approval ratings.

 Suddenly, there will be no new books.
 Shockingly, this will sadden people and make them yearn for a golden literary era none of them experienced.
 The actual writers, those few still kicking around, will alight from their surprisingly swank hovels (not writing will have served them well).
-At first, these writers—mostly buffed, androgynous sorts—will he spotted at farmers’-market stalls, selling clipped sheaves of laser printouts beside the cider-doughnut lady.
+At first, these writers—mostly buffed, androgynous sorts—will be spotted at farmers’-market stalls, selling clipped sheaves of laser printouts beside the cider-doughnut lady.
 They will shake your hand, these writers.
 They will promise that their literary wares are the product of a single, careful mind, unmutated by mass production and untainted by viral collaboration, and since these writers are plain-looking people, even downright unattractive and badly dressed, they will seem instantly more believable and less evil than the glossy actor-authors of recent memory.
-Soon a slogan will attach itself to this phenomenon—READ LOCALLY—and the new AgriCultural movement will emerge.
-Writers will begin to form allegiances with small farmers, and every small farm soon will have its own writer.
-The farmer and the writer will decide that mutual dependency and market diversification are the keys to survival.
-When the writer produces a less than stellar product, he will be buttressed by egg sales; when the farmer has a poor strawberry yield, he will be buttressed by the writer’s pure and homey creative output.
+Soon a slogan will attach itself to this phenomenon—“Read Locally”—and the new AgriCultural movement will emerge.
+Writers will begin to form allegiances with small farmers, and soon, every small farm will have its own writer.
+The farmer and the writer will decide that mutual dependency and market diversification are the keys to survival: When the writer produces a less-than-stellar product, he will be buttressed by egg sales; when the farmer has a poor strawberry yield, he will be buttressed by the writer’s pure and homey creative output.

 Published also in Harper’s Magazine / September 2007